Beliavsky/Fortran-code-on-GitHub/README.md

 [Nek5000](https://github.com/Nek5000/Nek5000): fast and scalable high-order solver for computational fluid dynamics.
 Applications span a wide range of fields, including fluid flow, thermal convection, combustion and magnetohydrodynamics.

+[Nemoh](https://github.com/LHEEA/Nemoh): Boundary Element Methods (BEM) code dedicated to the computation of first order wave loads on offshore structures (added mass, radiation damping, diffraction forces).
+Typical use is estimation of dynamic response of floating structures or performance assessment of wave energy converters.

 [NTUSTCFDLAB](https://github.com/HSUAN221/NTUSTCFDLAB): code for 3D flow using projection method with FVM, by HSUAN221.
 Navier Stokes equations are solved for velocity and pressure fields.

 [OFF](https://github.com/szaghi/OFF): solve, numerically, the Navier-Stokes equations of fluid dynamics by means of Finite Volume technique, by szaghi and giacrossi